AliShakiba1/Hang-Man/README.md

-# hangs Man
+# Hangs Man
-##this is a hang-man game with js html css
+## this is a hang-man game with js html css

 you can use keybord to select word